diramazioni/iotbroker/README.md

 The data acquisition and brokering is made out of several python programs present in the project's root

-The data visualization/web is made in Svelte/Sveltekit and is `svelte-dash/`
+The data visualization/web is made in Svelte/Sveltekit and is in `svelte-dash/`

 ## Data acquisition and brokering